wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 2.1.2 =
+* Bug fix: AJAX error on windows installations does no longer appear.
+* Improvement: tracking conversions to external goals is now faster and more reliable.
+* Some minor changes and bug fixes for specific installations.

+= 2.1.1 =
+* Bug fix in experiment creation: if you have many published posts, you can now select among the most recent ones (instead of the alphabetically-ordered first ones).

+= 2.1.0 =
+* **Greedy Algorithm.** Do you want to exploit the winning alternative?
+Now you can!
+Use a greedy algorithm to increase the chances of your visitors to see the winning alternative of your experiment
+* **New Settings Page**.
+Our plugin includes a new Settings page where you can tune a few parameters of the plugin.
+This are the first steps towards a more customizable plugin!
+* Graphical improvements
+* Minor bug fixes

 = 2.0.14 =
 * Bug fix: title tag does no longer show a _notice_ on certain installations